Audi A3 hybrid review

 The A3 also isn't as smooth-riding, or practical, as some of its Volkswagen Group stablemates, the aforementioned Leon, Golf and Octavia (all of which are available in spacious estate form, too).
 But it does have a nicer-looking and better-quality interior, plus the kudos of that four-ring badge on the nose.
 For a more detailed look at the Audi A3 hybrid, read on for the rest of our in-depth review…

 In This Review

-- 1Verdict - currently readingThe Audi A3 TFSI e boasts badge prestige, a beautiful interior and low company-car costs, but it's not the best value or most practical petrol-electric hatchback you can buy
+- 1Verdict - currently readingThe Audi A3 TFSI e has a sought-after badge, a top-notch interior and low company-car tax, but it's not the best value or most practical plug-in hatchback you can buy

 - 2Range, MPG, CO2 & chargingThe A3 TFSI e compares well with its Mercedes A-Class rival in this regard, but you need to stick to 17-inch wheels if you want the best figures